 Primarily, the certification standard is designed to reflect the requirements set out in the governmental UK Forestry Standard and thereby the General Guidelines adopted by European Forestry Ministers at Helsinki in 1993, the Pan-European Operational Level Guidelines (PEOLG) subsequently adopted at Lisbon in 1998 and other relevant international agreements.
+It also reflects best practice drawn from a range of sources and adapted, where appropriate, to UK circumstances.

 In response to the demand from the UK forestry and forest products sector, the certification standard is also designed to reflect the requirements of the two leading global forest certification schemes - the Forest Stewardship Council (FSC) and Programme for the Endorsement of Forest Certification (PEFC).
-Products certified through these schemes are in much demand in the UK and global timber market as they provide a widely recognised way to inform customers that timber products come from responsibly managed sources.
+Products certified through these schemes are in much demand in the UK and global timber markets as they provide a widely recognised way to inform customers that timber products come from responsibly managed sources.